-- Builds professional relations with colleagues throughout the community.
+- Build professional relations with colleagues throughout the community.

-- Engages in professional development, demonstrates ethical conduct in working with all constituencies, and reflects upon instruction and student learning to assess teaching effectiveness.
+- Engage in professional development; demonstrate ethical conduct in working with all constituencies, and reflect upon instruction and student learning to assess teaching effectiveness.

-Because it is required by the Professional Standards Commission, the certifying body for public school teachers in the state of Georgia, HPE majors will be required to spend time observing/working with children in the public school settings, BEFORE Internship II.
-Many of your major courses will include assignments working with public school children in different activities and setting.
+The Georgia Professional Standards Commision, state licensing body for teacher certification, requires teacher candidates to spend time observing and working with children in a school setting before Internship II.
+Many of the courses within the program of study will include assignments working with public school children to complete different activities in a variety of settings and grade levels.
 There will be specific forms documenting said observations, which will become part of the permanent record.
 Failure to complete this requirement will result in an incomplete grade for the course in question.